 The Long Term Impacts of Childhood Trauma

-The variety of adversities in life that we can go through is stupendous.
-What appears to have the deepest impact imprinted on us seems almost invariably to be trauma experienced in childhood.
+The variety of adversities in life that we can go through is staggering.
+What appears to have the deepest impact on us seems almost invariably to be trauma experienced in childhood.

-Childhood trauma in itself can vary greatly depending on the intensity, duration, and support or lack of support when we go through neglect, abuse, misattunement and relational/attachment trauma.
+Childhood trauma can vary greatly depending on the intensity, duration, and support or lack of support when we go through neglect, abuse, misattunement and relational/attachment trauma.

 How Trauma Involves the Nervous System